- About Me

 Recorded at Trident Studios, London

-Many people bought this, as I did, in 1973, upon its re-packaging (with the Ziggy-like hair cover) in the slipstream of the success of “Hunky Dory”, “Ziggy Stardust” and “Aladdin Sane”.
+Many people bought this, however, as I did, in 1973, upon its re-packaging (with the Ziggy-like hair cover) in the slipstream of the success of “Hunky Dory”, “Ziggy Stardust” and “Aladdin Sane”.
 To be honest, many of us teenagers didn't quite know what to make of it.
-(Above are the repackaged 1973 covers and below the original 1969 ones).

 1. Space Oddity